Lapis Lazuli (Fabergé egg)

 The Lapis Lazuli egg is a jewelled Fabergé egg, attributed to the House of Fabergé in St. Petersburg, Imperial Russia.
-Unlike many of the other Fabergé eggs, Lapis Lazuli was a private commission and isn't considered to be one of the imperial Easter eggs, as it was never given to a Russian Tsarina.
+Unlike many of the other Fabergé eggs, Lapis Lazuli was a private commission and as such is not considered to be one of the imperial Easter eggs, as it was never given to a Russian Tsarina.

 It is currently part of the Cleveland Museum of Art's collection.

 Design

 The egg opened, revealing the decorative yolk, a tiny Russian Imperial crown, and an egg-shaped ruby pendant.

 The egg exterior primarily consists of lapis lazuli, a deep-blue metamorphic rock.
 It is also made up of gold, enamel, pearls, diamonds, and rubies.
 Inside the egg is a decorative orb (a "yolk") that can be opened to reveal a miniature imperial crown as well as a small ruby.

 The egg is unmarked.
 The design is similar to the Kelch Hen, another Fabergé egg that is red and contains a similar decorative yolk with a small hen inside of it.